 Does anyone claim that kangaroos are not still subject to pressure from hunting and predation?
 This would be preposterous nonsense.

-Myth: The cessation of the Australian Aborigine’s hunting way of life, and extermination of dingoes, has reduced hunting and predation pressure on kangaroo populations.
+The cessation of the Australian Aborigine’s hunting way of life, and extermination of dingoes has not reduced hunting and predation pressure on kangaroo populations.

 MYTH 3: KANGAROOS ARE A PEST

 Farmers and many others in the rural and other Australian communities see kangaroos as “pests” or “vermin”, and eradicate them as such.
 NSW Agriculture even has a section called the “Vertebrate Pest Control Unit”, which supports harvesting of kangaroos as a “necessary” control for kangaroos in agricultural areas.

 From The Australian Concise Oxford Dictionary:

 Pest n.
 1 a troublesome or annoying person or thing; a nuisance.
 2 a destructive animal, esp. an insect which attacks crops, livestock, etc 3 archaic a pestilence; a plague. pest-house hist.
 A hospital for sufferers of the plague etc. [French peste or Latin pestis ‘plague’]

 Kangaroos do trouble and annoy the farming community, who often describe them as a nuisance or pest (or worse).
 Kangaroos continue to try to get to dams and feeding areas, and can cause damage to fences in the process, as they become entangled in them (and generally die).
 This is often cited as cause to shoot them (eg: Bathurst Regional Council ticked the box on their application to harm animals in 2009 “damage to fences”, despite providing no evidence of this).